-Fusion Science -- A Forward Look
+A Forward Look

 Harnessing fusion energy offers enormous potential for improving the global quality of life by providing an abundant, inherently safe, and environmentally benign supply of energy.
 Seven governmental agencies representing more than half of the world's population (China, the European Union, India, Korea, Japan, Russia, and the U.S.) have united in an unprecedented collaboration to build ITER, a magnetic confinement fusion reactor experiment that is expected to be a major step forward in the quest for commercial fusion energy.
-Scientists anticipate that ITER, under construction in St. Paul-lez-Durance, France, will produce 500 megawatts of fusion thermal power, demonstrating the feasibility of large-scale fusion energy.
+Scientists anticipate that ITER, under construction in Saint Paul-lez-Durance, France, will produce 500 megawatts of fusion thermal power, demonstrating the feasibility of large-scale fusion energy.

-In addition to collaborating on ITER, the U.S. collaborates on other international fusion projects and utilizes mature domestic fusion facilities with well-diagnosed experiments.
-The overall U.S. fusion program is categorized into three "Burning Plasma" thematic areas that focus on conditions relevant to: Burning Plasma High Power (not considered here); Foundations; and Long Pulse.
-There is an important fourth component that is separate from the burning plasma thematic areas: Discovery Plasma Science.
-Although U.S. facilities undergo routine upgrades, international collaborators have made more significant investments in their domestic fusion confinement programs and, as a result, are developing experimental capabilities that soon will far exceed those in the U.S.
+In addition to its engagement in the ITER project and collaborations on other international fusion projects, the U.S. operates mature domestic fusion facilities.
+The overall U.S. fusion program is categorized into three "Burning Plasma" thematic areas that focus on conditions relevant to: Burning Plasma High Power (not considered here per specification in the Charge), Foundations, and Long Pulse.
+An essential fourth component comprises an impressive range of basic and applied plasma science that is not directly part of the burning plasma subprograms: Discovery Plasma Science (DPS).
+This component is open and innovative, contributing to industry, health, space science, and fundamental plasma science.